 The Gatlinburg Hat pattern was originally designed during the devastating wildfires taking place in the smoky mountains.
 A portion of the pattern sales were donated to the relief efforts.
 The crochet community came together in such an amazing way!

 All you need is some worsted weight (#4) yarn, in two of your favorite colors to create this hat!
 I personally love Hobby Lobby’s I Love this Yarn.
+It is a soft and sturdy yarn that is great for making hats!

 If you want to practice your fair isle crochet technique before purchase a pattern, you can try the Halifax Hat crochet pattern, which is free!